waldhacker/ext-oauth2-client/Documentation/Configuration/Github.rst

 Configuration with Github
 =========================

-Adding the OAuth2 App in Github
+Adding the OAuth2 app in Github
 ===============================

 -  Login to Github